 This public Demonstration Report (T7.1, D7.1) describes the progress on the demonstration activities.
 It contains the collected minutes of User Network Groups (UNG) meetings and summaries of Demonstration Reports and all related dissemination activities in the case studies.
 It is an evolving document (3 versions: 1,2 and 3) with milestones at M12, M36 and M45.
-Demonstration is expected to start from month 18 on (once working prototypes of sensors have become available).
-The other two tasks (T7.2 and T7.3) run during the whole project execution (M1-M36).
+Demonstration was expected to start from month 18 on (once working prototypes of sensors would become available).
+The other two tasks (T7.2 and T7.3) run during the whole project execution (M1-M45).

 In the second year the first prototypes for the NPK-sensor and biosensors have become available only to a much later moment then planned.
-As such, this second-year report was issued much later than planned and reports the status of the project demonstrations until the first quarter of 2020.
-The 3rd year report (version 3) will conclude all demonstrations at the end of the project (M45).
+As such, the second-year report (D7.1.2) was issued much later than planned and reports the status of the project demonstrations until the first quarter of 2020.
+All activities for demonstration of the final sensors were postponed until 2020 and are reported in this final document (D7.1.3) at the project ending (M45).